thorvg/thorvg.swift/README.md

 ## Usage
 This Swift wrapper currently only supports rendering Lottie animations.
 As the package evolves, additional support for more content types will be added.

+ThorVGSwift provides two levels of API:
+1. **Low-Level API**: Direct access to the rendering engine for frame-by-frame control
+2. **High-Level Views API**: Ready-to-use SwiftUI and UIKit views with playback controls

+### Low-Level API (Direct Rendering)

-The API of `ThorVGSwift` closely follows the structure of the original ThorVG API.
-It enables rendering of Lottie frames to a buffer.
-Below is a quick guide to help you get started with the essential APIs.
+The low-level API closely follows the structure of the original ThorVG API, enabling rendering of Lottie frames to a buffer.
+This is useful when you need fine-grained control over frame rendering.

 To start, create a `Lottie` instance using a desired local file path.